Is social media listening to us?

 The notion comes from anecdotal evidence that advertising presented to Facebook in your feed could stem from as something mundane as a conversation you had with a friend about sneakers, for example.
 Hours after that live interaction, your news feed could be peppered with strangely timed sponsored posts from Flight Club or Adidas.

-For some, the notion of whether social media is listening to our conversations brings about the unnerving proposition of eavesdropping around the clock, and virtual assistants like Google's Alexa and Apple's Siri deepens that sentiment.
+For some, the notion of whether social media is listening to our conversations brings about the unnerving proposition of eavesdropping around the clock, and virtual assistants like Amazon's Alexa, Apple's Siri and Google Assistant deepens that sentiment.

 READ MORE: